Synonym(s)

 LocalizationThis section has been translated automatically.

-Especially interdigital wrinkles of hands and feet, elbows, anterior axillary fold, areola, navel, girdle region, penis, ankle region, contact surfaces of the glutaeen.
-The back is less frequently affected, head and neck as well as palmae and plantae are always free, (exception in old people with atrophic palmae and plantae; in neglected patients the palms of the hands and soles of the feet may also be affected).
+Mainly interdigital folds of the hands and feet, elbow bends, anterior axillary fold, areola, navel, girdle region, penis, ankle region, contact surfaces of the gluteae.
+The back is less frequently affected, head and neck as well as palmae and plantae are always free, (exception: in old people with atrophic palmae and plantae; in neglected patients the palms of the hands and soles of the feet may also be affected).

-With long-term (unkempt) scabies, the emphasis on the typical "scabies regions" is lost.
-A generalised eczema picture then appears (picture of microbial eczema).
+If scabies has been present for a long time (unkempt), the emphasis of the typical "scabies regions" is lost.
+A generalized eczema picture then appears (picture of microbial eczema).

-In infants and toddlers: basically ubiquitous, also Palmae and Plantae affected; back of fingers and feet, face.
+In infants and small children: basically ubiquitous, also affecting palmae and plantae; backs of fingers and feet, face.

-In the case of initial infection, scabies does not become clinically symptomatic until 3-6 weeks after infection.
-In the case of reinfection, clinical symptoms develop after only 24 hours.
-This leads to the fact that the mite is literally scratched out of the skin.
+Scabies first becomes clinically symptomatic 3-6 weeks after infection.
+In the case of reinfection, clinical symptoms develop after just 24 hours.
+This leads to the mite being literally scratched out of the skin.

 Other special forms:

-- Neglected scabies: Clinical picture of an extensive "microbial eczema".
-Gait structures must be searched for, they are not in the foreground of the clinical picture.
-It is not uncommon for extensive verrucous plaques to form.
-Also weeping or pustular areas.
+- Neglected scabies: Clinical picture of extensive "microbial eczema".
+It is necessary to look for duct structures, they are not in the foreground of the clinical picture.
+It is not uncommon for flat, verrucous plaques to form; also weeping or pustular areas.

-- Post-scabies itching: Itching persisting for several days to weeks after sufficient scabies treatment.
+- Post-scabies itching: Itching persisting for several days to possibly weeks after sufficient scabies treatment has been carried out.

-- Scabies in infants and young children: face, head, neck, also genital region (!) and often (sometimes exclusively) palmae and plantae are affected.
+- Scabies in infants and small children: Face, head, neck - also genital region (!) - and frequently (sometimes exclusively) palmae and plantae are affected.
 Efflorescences in children are often very succulent.
-There is persistent excruciating itching.
+Agonizing itching persists.
 Vesicles and pustules may occur.
 These may be clinically formative.

-- Scabies in seniors: especially in patients with dementia, scabies is often clinically atypical, e.g. without the typical pruritus (in a larger study in 61% of cases/especially with diabetes mellitus), only recognizable by therapy-resistant eczematoid lesions (Cassell JA et al. 2018).
+- Scabies in the elderly: Especially in patients with dementia, scabies often has an atypical clinical course, e.g. without the typical pruritus (in a larger study in 61% of cases / especially with existing diabetes mellitus), only recognizable by therapy-resistant eczematoid lesions (Cassell JA et al. 2018).

 Detection method:

-- Histological detection of the mites (easily possible especially with Scabies norwegica; otherwise mite detection is only possible in step sections, if at all).
+- Histological detection of the mites (easily possible, especially in Scabies crustosa / norvegica; otherwise mite detection is only possible in step sections, if at all).

 HistologyThis section has been translated automatically.